Maria Sanner, contralto

 Opera and concert singer

 2018 she performed at Malmö Opera in Var är du Proserpin? as Pluto and on the concert stage she was a soloist for example with the Eric Ericson Chamber Choir at the Stockholm Concert Hall in "Journal" by Vivier.
-Spring -19 she sang the part of Eva in Comedy on a bridge by Martiù at Malmö Opera.
-Coming up autumn 2019 is the title role in Handel's Giulio Cesare with Opera North, UK.
+Spring -19 and -22 she sang the part of Eva in Comedy on a bridge by Martiù at Malmö Opera.

-She has also recently appeared for example at Folkoperan in Stockholm in the critically acclaimed performances "Ligetiland” (in Ligeti’s piece ”Aventures”) and Satyagraha by Philip Glass, in concerts at Poznan Baroque Festival (with the ensemble Kore in music by Händel, Vivaldi, Scarlatti and Pergolesi) and at Opera Rara in Krakow (with Arte dei Suonatori in J.A Hasse’s serenata Marc’Antonio e Cleopatra).
+She has also recently appeared for example at Folkoperan in Stockholm in the critically acclaimed performance "Ligetiland” (in Ligeti’s piece ”Aventures” - semi staged), in concerts at Poznan Baroque Festival (with the ensemble Kore in music by Händel, Vivaldi, Scarlatti and Pergolesi) and at Opera Rara in Krakow (with Arte dei Suonatori in J.A Hasse’s serenata Marc’Antonio e Cleopatra).

-Within the opera repertoire Maria's earlier performances include the world premiere of Carl Unander-Scharin’s opera The Elephant Man at Norrlandsoperan, a continued collaboration with this composer in the performance ”Sing the body electric” which was performed in Stockholm, Sweden, and in Cape Town, South Africa, (this performance featured interactive, electronic instruments, which the singers controlled with their choreographed body movements – see a video example from another, similar performance called Extended Opera down to the right on this page) she also sang the part of Clizia in Ristori’s opera Calandro at the Musikfestspiele Potsdam Sanssouci, Germany, Third Lady in Mozart’s The Magic Flute at Dalhalla, Sweden, and in two productions of newly written operas at the International Vadstena Academy; 2003 in Byrgitta by Carl Unander-Scharin and 2004 in Planet Opus Opera by Staffan Lundén Welden.
+Within the opera repertoire Maria's earlier performances include the world premiere of Carl Unander-Scharin’s opera The Elephant Man at Norrlandsoperan, a continued collaboration with this composer in the performance ”Sing the body electric” which was performed in Stockholm, Sweden, and in Cape Town, South Africa, (this performance featured interactive, electronic instruments, which the singers controlled with their choreographed body movements – see a video example from another, similar performance called Extended Opera down to the right on this page) she also sang the part of Clizia in Ristori’s opera Calandro at the Musikfestspiele Potsdam Sanssouci, Germany, and in two productions of newly written operas at the International Vadstena Academy; 2003 in Byrgitta by Carl Unander-Scharin and 2004 in Planet Opus Opera by Staffan Lundén Welden.

 Among the many scholarships Maria have been awarded to enable her studies are the Swedish Arts Grants Comittee (working scholarship for studies of baroque music), the Royal Music Academy (several scholarships including Christina Nilsson), the Drottningholm Court Theater's Friends Foundation, the Stockholm Freemasons, the Helge Ax:son Johnsson Foundation, the Royal College of Music in Stockholm and several others.